clemenko/dc18_supply_chain/readme.md

 Click `hide` for the one critical CVE.
 	![](img/cve_hide.jpg)

-If we click back to `Images` we can now see that the image does not have a critical vulnerability.
+If we click back to `Tags` we can now see that the tag does not have a critical vulnerability.
 	![](img/cve_no_critical.jpg)

 Once we have hidden some CVEs we might want to perform a manual promotion of the image.